kindle self publishing

 • Preparing the manuscript for publishing

-New authors have little idea of the cost to publish a book and promote it.
-Successful self-published authors understand that they need to invest in putting out a good product and promoting it in order to get a good return on their investment.
+New authors have little idea of the cost of publishing a book and promoting it.
+Successful self-published authors understand that they need to invest in putting out a good product and promoting it to get a good return on their investment.

 When self-publishing a book, you don’t want your self-published books to be seen as amateurish and of inferior quality.
-So you need to hire editors, and cover artists to polish your book.
-You also need to build an author platform and run ad campaigns to promote your book.
+You need to hire editors and cover artists to polish your book. build an author platform, and run ad campaigns to promote your book.

 Unlike Amazon self-publishing (which is free and no-frills) many self-publishing companies or vanity presses include additional book publishing and marketing services in their book publishing packages to give your self-published book an edge.